 “We Want a Pitcher, Not a Belly-Itcher!”

 - Begin playing in front of a mirror so that you and your child can see all of your actions.
-At first, you may even want your child to sit in front on you (in between your legs) and with hand over hand assistance, you roll the ball toward the mirror, and then it bounces back towards you and your child.
+At first, you may even want your child to sit in front on you (in between your legs) and with hand-over-hand assistance, you roll the ball toward the mirror, and then it bounces back towards you and your child.
 Help your child “catch it”.

 - When you first start the game opposite each other, you can exchange something before a ball, such as a stuffed animal or a washcloth.
-This will get your child used to going “back and forth”.
+This will get

 - If your child has difficulty giving up the ball, play together with him and another adult.
 Show your child that once the other adult receives the ball, it is rolled right back.
 When he gets the ball, encourage verbally (and physically if necessary) to roll it back.